Lightprotocol/anchor/ts/packages/anchor/README.md

 ## Note

-- `@coral-xyz/anchor` depends on node.js native modules.
+- `light-anchor` depends on node.js native modules.
 Therefore, webpack 5 will not work with current version.
 You will either need to rollback to webpack 4, or use a polyfill for each missing dependency.